 The start of the new decade has brought on both challenges and opportunities on a global scale.
 For instance, the “new normal” forced people to limit physical movements, giving way to the rise of online transactions.
-Consequently, the online consumer market has grown a lot, while the competition for eCommerce businesses have been tighter.
+Consequently, the online consumer market has grown significantly, while the competition for eCommerce businesses has been tighter.

 Fortunately, the Manila HubSpot User Group (HUG) got a headstart on how to get found online amidst the fierce competition as the first meetup of 2020, held at Google Philippines last March 5, focused on attracting and targeting audiences using search engine marketing (SEM) tools.

 Unless this crisis has naturally created opportunities for your business, you need to implement a business emergency plan—switch to survival mode.

 If you don’t know where to start to protect your business from the challenges brought about by the pandemic, please consider these steps:

 As established in the past HUG gatherings, marketing is no longer linear.
 The customer is no longer an endpoint but the core focus of marketing strategies as they provide the momentum for the business.
 Thus, we said goodbye to the funnel and welcomed the flywheel model.